-Many bicycle shops in Singapore have plenty of dark, masculine bikes, but Hello, Bicycle! has a sizeable range of elegant-looking pastel ones the ladies will love.
-Skirt-wearing riders will find it easy to step on and off their Jordaan Womens 7 ($1,290), thanks to its low curved frame.
-And it doesn’t hurt that it also comes in a delicious cerulean shade.
+Many bicycle shops in Singapore have plenty of dark, masculine bikes, but Hello, Bicycle! has a sizeable range of bicycles, such as elegant-looking pastel ones that the ladies will love.
+Skirt-wearing riders will find it easy to step on and off their Linus Dutch 3i ($1,050), thanks to its low curved frame.
+And it doesn’t hurt that it also comes in delicious shades of cream, sage, and scarlet.

 Image credit: @rawroo_and_allipop